johnrm174/model-railway-signalling/PUBLIC_API.md

                           either as an integer (representing the ID of a Block Instrument on the the local schematic), or a string representing a Block Instrument running on a remote node - see MQTT networking (default = None)

-Note that automatic MQTT networking publish/subscribe on instrument creation is now DEPRECATED.
-The 'set_instruments_to_publish_state' and 'subscribe_to_instrument_updates' functions should
-be called to configure networking prior to creating Block Instruments on the local schematic.
-This is to provide a level of consistency between other MQTT publish/subscribe functions.

 block_section_ahead_clear(block_id:int) - Returns the state of the ASSOCIATED block instrument
           (i.e. the linked instrument controlling the state of the block section ahead of ours)